EIT-team/Mesher/examples/readme.md

 # Example meshes

+The given examples have been tested on Ubuntu, either natively or running through Windows Subsystem for Linux.

+The parameter used for each example are set to run quickly/produce small meshes, more realistic parameters, which will generate higher resolution meshes are also provided (e.g. Brain_params_HR.txt)

 See `runexamples.m` for usage of the MATLAB wrappers.

-Add `wsl` before each of these commands to call it from windows subsystem for linux

-The parameters have been changed to produce small meshes, but realistic meshing parameters are also given.

 ## Unit Cube